• Home

 How to Hold a Guitar Pick?

-There are seven common ways of holding a pick, and three ways to position the “unused” fingers.
+There are seven common ways of holding a pick and three ways to position the “unused” fingers.
 This gives us an astonishing 21 different ways to hold a pick.
-Each method has its own advantages and shortcomings.
-The most important thing you need to notice is that the way you choose to hold your pick is comfortable and not restrictive.
+Each method has its advantages and shortcomings.

 Different Ways to Hold a Guitar Pick

 Holding a pick consists of 2 different parts.
-How do you physically hold the pick, and by that I mean with which fingers and in which way?
-And, what do you do with the fingers that are not holding the pick?
-There are seven different ways to hold the pick and three different ways of using the rest of the fingers.
+How do you physically hold the pick, and by that, I mean with which fingers and in which way?
+And what do you do with the fingers that are not holding the pick?

 In 2016, Troy Grady ran a poll asking guitar players to describe the way they hold a pick.
 I answered it, together with about 6000 players.
-The results didn’t surprise anyone, but the way Troy analyzed them was quite interesting.
+The results didn’t surprise anyone, but the way Troy analyzed them was pretty interesting.

 Ways of Gripping a Pick